staD020/png2prg/readme.md

 # PNG2PRG 1.0-rc2 by Burglar

 Png2prg converts a 320x200 image (png/gif/jpeg/apng) to a c64 hires or
-multicolor bitmap or charset.
+multicolor bitmap, charset or sprites.
 It will find the best matching palette and backgroundcolor automatically, no need to modify your source images or configure a palette.
 Vice screenshots with default borders (384x272) are automatically cropped.
 Images in sprite dimensions will be converted to sprites.

 The resulting .prg includes the 2-byte start address and optional displayer.
+The displayer for koala and hires includes fullscreen fade-in/out and optionally a .sid tune.

 This tool can be used in all buildchains on most platforms.